Raise & Breeding Splash Marans: Everything You Need to Know

 How to understand the Blue, Black, and Splash Color Genetics?

 BBS means Blue, Black, and Splash – three stunning color variations found in many chicken breeds.
-From my years raising Marans, I’ve learned this genetic trio creates the most beautiful flocks.
+From my years raising them, I’ve learned this genetic trio creates the most beautiful flocks.

-Breeding Splash Marans is straightforward once you understand the genetics.
+Breeding this breed is straightforward once you understand the genetics.
 When I breed two blue birds together, I get all three colors in their offspring – it’s like unwrapping presents!

 The magic happens through simple inheritance patterns.
 You’ll see 25% black chicks, 50% blue, and 25% splash.
 This predictable ratio makes planning your flock colors easy and exciting for any breeder.